Helping dogs feel safe, calm, and understood

 The behavior itself is not the real problem.

-I want to show you how to get to the root of the problem, we will create the calm, safe conditions that allow your dog's behavior to change on their own.
+I want to show you how to get to the root of the problem and create the calm, safe conditions that allow your dog's behavior to change naturally.

 Throughout this page, I'm going to introduce you to some amazing dogs who came into my home with significant behavioral issues and they have all helped shape my CALM DOG Connection training method.